mahendra-shinde/aws-kpit/Learning/11-Lambda.md

     ![Lambda Event](../demos/steps-screenshots/lambda-2-1.png)
     ![Lambda Event](../demos/steps-screenshots/lambda-2-2.png)

-1. Click on `Configuration` tab and goto permissions, to allow lambda function to `sendMessage` on SQS Queue `queue1` You need to click on `Custom role name` which should take you to new browser tab (IAM Console)
+1. Click on `Configuration` tab and go to permissions, to allow lambda function to `sendMessage` on SQS Queue `queue1` You need to click on `Custom role name` which should take you to new browser tab (IAM Console)

     ![Lambda Event](../demos/steps-screenshots/lambda-3.png)